tlc033/n8n-installer/README.md

 ✅ [**Caddy**](https://caddyserver.com/) - A powerful web server that automatically handles HTTPS/TLS for your custom domains, keeping your connections secure.

-✅ [**Gotenberg**](https://gotenberg.dev/) - A stateless API for converting HTML, Markdown, Word, Excel, and other documents to PDF, PNG, or JPEG, ideal for automating document processing in n8n workflows.
+✅ [**Gotenberg**](https://gotenberg.dev/) - A stateless API for converting HTML, Markdown, Word, Excel, and other documents to PDF, PNG, or JPEG.
+Available only within the Docker network for internal use by n8n workflows and other services.

 ✅ [**Langfuse**](https://langfuse.com/) - An open-source platform to help you observe and understand how your AI agents are performing, making it easier to debug and improve them.